gavinrozzi/grwebsite/content/project/ocradiolive.md

 As our base of users continues to grow, I intend on covering more radio systems and adding them to this system.

+### Coming soon to OC Radio Live
+- Little Egg Harbor Police P25
+- Ocean County Probation
+- OC-ALERT Fire & EMS paging channel

+### Atlantic County version coming soon
+We are also hoping to setup a similar system for the new Atlantic County P25 Phase II system that recently became fully operational.
+Check back here for more details on that at a later date.
-The Ocean County Radio Live web application is based on the open-source [trunk-player](https://github.com/ScanOC/trunk-player) application.

-So far, I have contributed one [pull request](https://github.com/ScanOC/trunk-player/commit/8dbc011c96bf19951bc9fa1fbf6c37d5e215dc4a) to the upstream project.
+The Ocean County Radio Live web application is based on the open-source [Trunk-Player](https://github.com/ScanOC/trunk-player) Django project.
+So far, I have contributed one [pull request](https://github.com/ScanOC/trunk-player/commit/8dbc011c96bf19951bc9fa1fbf6c37d5e215dc4a) to the upstream open source software that powers the project, and I plan to contribute more in the future as my schedule allows.